beaurancourt/obsidian-generic-initiative-tracker/README.md

 This will support any dice formula supported by the Dice Roller plugin.

+# Custom Conditions

+The initiative plugin will dynamically populate conditions from notes tagged `#condition`.
+I'm still working on rendering the description text to look better, but it's functional for now.

 # Roadmap

 This is a list of features that are planned for the plugin.
 Some of these may or may not be developed.

 - Wikilink conditions
-- Add a setting to point to a conditions file
+- Add a setting to point to a conditions tag
+- Make the rendering for the conditions hover-over look better

 # Installation